publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

 = 4.0.31 - 1 Oct 2024 =
-* Compat : The Events Calendar - Error on event category creation if not other event categories exist
+* Compat : Events Manager - Error on event category creation if no other event categories exist
 * Fixed : PHP Notice "Attempt to read property object_type on bool" under some configurations

 = 4.0.30 - 25 Sep 2024 =